 Structural Links

-Structural links guide users through the site, connecting main categories, subcategories, and important landing pages.
+From a user experience standpoint, structural links guide visitors through the site, connecting main categories, subcategories, and important landing pages.
 They create a navigational framework that helps users easily find what they are looking for.
-From an SEO perspective, structural links are essential for defining content hierarchy and priorities, signaling to search engines which pages are most significant and how they are interconnected.

 How To Build Smart Internal Linking